LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

 Fitting a line to data.
 (Gotta start somewhere)
 =====================

-For this post I'm going to through some data at you where I've generated some random x values, from that created some y values using the formula for a straight line, then added some noise that follows a gaussian distribution.
+For this post I'm going to throw some data at you.
+I've generated some random x values, from that created some y values using the formula for a straight line, then added some noise that follows a gaussian distribution.
 Or more simply,

 $$ X \sim \mathcal{U}(0,10)$$